awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-limitations-fallback.md

 If none of the previous parameters are passed in the request, Amazon Pinpoint looks at your account and checks for a valid number in this order:

 1. Dedicated numbers\.
-Any dedicated numbers associated with y our account are checked in this order: short code, 10DLC, long code/toll\-free number\.
+Any dedicated numbers associated with your account are checked in this order: short code, 10DLC, long code/toll\-free number\.
 Domestic numbers are checked before international numbers\.
 If you have both transactional and promotional long codes in your account, Amazon Pinpoint chooses a transational number by default\.

 1. Default sender IDs